balthazar-space/Balthazar-Keyboard-R-D/README.md

 # Balthazar

-Open-hardware laptop computer modules
+Open-hardware laptop computer modules description and concept.

-Electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access KiCad 5.1.5 files
+These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
+See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

 # Balthazar Keyboard
 Keyboard and touchpad module - computer keyboard system with microcontroller (for now an 8-bit Atmel built into a small Sparkfun ProMicro board).
 A normal ISO keyboard layout is used.